-UN ‘loss and damage’ committee discusses managing climate impacts03/05/2016 - by the Climate Centre
+UN ‘loss and damage’ committee discusses managing climate impacts

 The third meeting took place at the UN campus in Bonn last week of the Executive Committee of the Warsaw International Mechanism for Loss and Damage associated with Climate Change Impacts; ‘Excom 3’ for short.